KamelGaanoun/MoroccanSummarization/README.md

     Gaanoun, K., Naira, A. M., Allak, A., & Benelallam, I. (2022).
 Automatic Text Summarization for Moroccan Arabic Dialect Using an Artificial Intelligence Approach.
 In International Conference on Business Intelligence (pp. 158-177).
 Springer, Cham.

+## License
+The dataset is distributed under the CC BY 4.0 license.